FIVE Titles Now with More to Come This Year! (Lord willing!)

 3. Into the Secret Place (A Biblical / Historical / Practical Study of Private Prayer)

-Let’s take them in reverse order.
+Let’s take them in this order.

 For all Christ-Followers

 It Is Time to Pray as Never Before!

 Introduction: The Call to Pray

 Chapter Two: New Covenant Prayer

 Prayer the Way the Apostle Taught It

 Chapter Three: The Apostle Paul on Prayer